Danetag/ntc-ts/README.md

 Extract the work of [NTC](https://chir.ag/projects/ntc/) - "Name That Color" - as a typescript library, with a few more features:

-- caches colors already found, instead of looping through the array of available color
+- caches colors already found, instead of looping through the array of available color.
-- exposes function to update the available colors
+- extract color sets in different files, so developers can provide their own colors or use different set provided by the library.

 ## Live Demo of ntc